+NOTICE

-NOTICE Starting under load may result in damage to the auger.
+Starting under load may result in damage to the auger.

 - 2. Close or replace guards or covers before restarting. - 3.
-Electric Motor Models: If the auger tube is full of grain, it may be necessary to tighten the drive belts slightly to handle the heavier than normal loads. - 4.
-Gas and PTO Drive Models: If the auger tube is full of grain, do not restart at full speed.
-Engage the drive at low power, gradually increasing until normal operating speed is reached. - 5.
+PTO Drive Models: If the auger tube is full of grain, do not restart at full speed.
+Engage the drive at low power, gradually increasing until normal operating speed is reached. - 4.
 Once the auger has been started, resume normal operation.

-6.9.
+5.6.
 Bin Level Indicators